spraakbanken/sparv/docs/user-manual/corpus-configuration.md

 - `metadata.description`: An optional description of the corpus, which may span multiple lines.
 Like `metadata.name`, this field is divided into language-specific subsections using ISO 639-3 language codes.

+- `metadata.short_description`: An optional short description of the corpus, spanning one line.
+Like `metadata.name`, this field is divided into language-specific subsections using ISO 639-3 language codes.

 ## Import Options

 The `import` section of your corpus config provides Sparv with details about your source files (i.e., your corpus).